 Our horses mental and physical well-being is just as important to us as our own.

+It is enjoyable for us to work with happy horses.
 Here at Valley Farm we try to give our horses as many natural aspects to their lives that their herd instinct allows and ensure that all our animals enjoy the five freedoms they are entitled to as well as other enrichment.
 For example: -

 In the summer